Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Introduction

-Min–max optimization lies at the intersection of optimization, game theory, and machine learning.
+Min--max optimization lies at the intersection of optimization, game theory, and machine learning.
 In its most general form, given an objective function $f : \mathbb{R}^n \times \mathbb{R}^m \to \mathbb{R}$, one seeks to solve

-The origins of this problem trace back to young John von Neumann, who in December 1926 presented at the Göttingen mathematics seminar his seminal work on \emph{Gesellschaftsspiele}~\cite{v1928theorie}, introducing what are now called \emph{min–max points}.
-When the strategy sets $(X,\Psi)$ are simplices $(\Delta^n, \Delta^m)$, these points correspond to stable outcomes in which no player can profit from a unilateral deviation—later formalized as \emph{Nash equilibria} in two-player zero-sum games.
+The origins of this problem trace back to young John von Neumann, who in December 1926 presented at the Göttingen mathematics seminar his seminal work on \emph{Gesellschaftsspiele}~\citep{v1928theorie}, introducing what are now called \emph{min–max points}.
+When the strategy sets $(\mathcal{X},\Psi)$ are simplices $(\Delta^n, \Delta^m)$, these points correspond to stable outcomes where no player can profit from unilateral deviation---formalized later as \emph{Nash equilibria}.

-Nearly a century after von Neumann’s minimax theorem, attention has shifted to settings where players’ strategies are quantum states.
-In such regimes, classical game theory no longer suffices, giving rise to the study of \emph{quantum games}—a framework that captures the exchange and processing of quantum information with implications for complexity, cryptography, and quantum computation.
-Foundational motivations stem from the Einstein–Podolsky–Rosen paradox~\cite{cshs69} and Bell’s work~\cite{bell64}, which led to the study of \emph{non-local games}~\cite{mermin90, hardy93, Aravind:01, greenberger2007going, reichardt_classical_2013} and ultimately to the landmark result MIP$^*$=RE~\cite{mipre}.

-Beyond non-locality, subsequent developments revealed deep links to quantum interactive proofs and cryptography.
-In particular, non-local games can be compiled into single-prover interactive protocols~\cite{KalaiLV023}, while refereed games with competing provers~\cite{Gutoski05,GW05,Gutoski07} and multi-prover interactive proofs~\cite{Kobayashi03,Cleve04,kempe_using_2009,Kempe11} naturally capture competitive and cooperative proof systems.
-At the same time, cryptographic primitives such as quantum coin-flipping~\cite{Ambainis01,Spekkens02,mochon2007quantum,Miller20}—where two distrustful parties attempt to generate a fair outcome over a quantum channel—further illustrate the breadth of the quantum game-theoretic framework.
-More recently, machine learning applications have emerged: for instance, the training of quantum generative adversarial networks (QGANs) \cite{KilloranQGANs,ChakrabartiHLFW19} can be naturally viewed as a quantum zero-sum game between generator and discriminator.
-Together, these advances position quantum games—and in particular quantum zero-sum games—as a canonical arena where optimization, complexity, and information theory converge.
+Nearly a century later, attention has shifted to quantum zero-sum games, where strategies are density matrices and payoffs arise from joint measurements.
+Originating from the study of non-locality and the EPR paradox~\citep{cshs69, bell64}, this framework has evolved nowadays from a foundational tool for non-local games~\citep{greenberger2007going, mermin90, hardy93, Aravind:01, reichardt_classical_2013,mipre} and interactive proofs~\citep{Gutoski05,mochon2007quantum} into a critical template for quantum robust machine learning, such as training QGANs~\citep{KilloranQGANs}.